Equine Kinetic Myofascial Connections

 with Dr Vibeke Elbrønd

-This one day online course will look at general and relevant fascial information.
+This two-part online course will look at general and relevant fascial information.
 It will include an overview of the anatomy of the Equine Myofascial Kinetic Lines, their function, movements and ”the symptoms of the lines”.
 Some testing will be presented.

 In this course, kinetic myofascial lines in the horse (Elbrønd et Schultz, 2015) will be presented and explained in theory.
 The lines are inspired by the human lines dissected by Tomas Myers.
 Several of the lines span from top to toe and all the lines balance the body in standing and in motion.
 The myofascial kinetic lines are a brilliant tool by which to understand the mechanisms of compensation, motion, posture and treatment of the locomotive system in a multitude of animals including the horse.